amagsid/iPhone-calculator/README.md

  ###  Motivation:
- My goal for this project was to create a replica of the iPhone calculator UI using HTML, CSS and vanilla Javascript.
+ Since I'm a fan of the iPhone's design language, my goal for this project was to create a replica of the iPhone calculator UI and functionality.